 I think my biggest learning from the trip is not to worry about what other people think of you.
 On an adventure like this, you can just be your authentic self and people will accept you.
 As a teacher, sometimes I have to pretend to be more confident than I am but in this group, I could let that instinct go.
 There was no need to people please – I could just be me.

 Fiona Shaw is a primary school teacher from The Wirral.
-She traveled with Flash Pack to Tanzania and Zanzibar.
+She travelled with Flash Pack to Tanzania and Zanzibar.